flowcommerce/redux-fetch/README.md

 ### `withFetch(fetchAsyncState)`

-A higher-order component that instruments the data required in order to render an instance of a React component.
+A higher-order component that declares the function to fetch the data required to render an instance of a React component as a static method.

 #### Arguments